Concordium/concordium.github.io/source/mainnet/net/nodes/run-node-ubuntu.rst

 band catchup the node will not have any peers.

 The out of band catchup can be kept enabled even after the node is caught up, but is not necessary.
-To disable out of band catchup remove the environment variables from the configuration file:
+To disable out of band catchup unset the ``CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM`` environment variable as show in step 3 below.

   1. Stop the node if it is running